CharlotteCross1998/owo/README.md

 - [Pridecat](https://github.com/lunasorcery/pridecat) - Piping owo to pridecat makes it better

 # Notes
+All makefiles use their native environments (i.e armv7l assumes you are using an armv7l processor to compile it).

+If you wish to cross compile, that is up to you to do.

 I'm not the best programmer, I don't even use c or assembly, but this is so simple anyone could do it.

 It doesn't do any fancy checks to see where it can install, it just installs to /usr/bin.